 This entry begins in 1990 with the fourth generation and the current one.
 In 1990, Paul Falke Sr. passed away at only 70 years old, but his son Paul Jr. and nephew Franz-Peter, are ready to take the helm.
 They swiftly take over the daily affairs of the business, and it remains within the family once again.

-1992 rolls around, and Falke decides that its locations are just fine and all, but if you have so many mills and workshops and factories, why not a dedicated shop too?
-They launched their flagship store in Cologne, their first to be wholly owned and operated by them for their own range entirely.
+1992 rolls around, and Falke decides that its locations needed more work.
+They were all fine facilities, but if you have so many mills and workshops and factories, why not a dedicated shop too?
+They launched their flagship store in Cologne, their first wholly owned store.
+It was operated by them for their own range exclusively.

 1994, the subsidiary Falke Yarns receives the German Environmental Protection Award, specifically for environmentally friendly products.
 The German Union Of Engineers gives out this award, or BDI, a prestigious collective of skilled and industry leaders names.
-The fabric they got the award for developing was called “Clima Wool” and is made from sheep’s wool but is extra insulating in its blend and composition.
+This award winning fabric is “Clima Wool”.
+This fabric uses sheep’s wool and is extra insulating in its blend and composition.

 1997, Falke acquires Leinefelde Textilewerke GmbH in their own city of Thuringia, giving them access to some of the highest quality yarns in the world.
 They keep LTW going, though, with a commitment to remaining a specialised innovator in the development of new and pioneering yearns.
 At the same time.
 They begin a far less likely partnership, Formula 1.
 Falke sponsors the Formula 1 team Williams and their two drivers to place first and second in their different cups.